The Declaration explained

 • protecting Indigenous governance and laws, Indigenous lands and territories, cultures and languages, promoting economic participation, and creating social and economic equality

-Implementing the Declaration in Canada sets a positive example for upholding and respecting the human rights of Indigenous peoples throughout the world.
+Implementing the UN Declaration in Canada sets a positive example for upholding and respecting the human rights of Indigenous peoples throughout the world.

-Implementing the Declaration also responds to the Truth and Reconciliation Commission’s Call to Action 43, and the National Inquiry into Missing and Murdered Indigenous Women and Girls Calls for Justice.
+Implementing the UN Declaration also responds to the Truth and Reconciliation Commission’s Call to Action 43, and the National Inquiry into Missing and Murdered Indigenous Women and Girls Calls for Justice.

 Everyone benefits when we all have access to basic human rights are met, this includes needs, safety and equal treatment.
 We all benefit when we respect and promote the rights of Indigenous elders, youth, persons with disabilities, women, men, and 2SLGBTQQIA+, and ensure everyone is protected against violence, systemic racism and discrimination.
 We all benefit when Indigenous people have equal access to opportunities and services, when Indigenous peoples and businesses are full partners in growing diverse, prosperous and sustainable economies.

-There are elements of the Declaration that are already reflected in a range of Canadian laws, policies and programs, including section 35 of the Constitution Act, 1982, the equality rights provisions of the Charter and the non-discrimination protections provided by the Canadian Human Rights Act.
+There are elements of the UN Declaration that are already reflected in a range of Canadian laws, policies and programs, including section 35 of the Constitution Act, 1982, the equality rights provisions of the Charter and the non-discrimination protections provided by the Canadian Human Rights Act.

-In addition, building on Canada’s legal framework and working in partnership with Indigenous peoples, we have taken a number of steps to further reflect the Declaration in Canada.
+In addition, building on Canada’s legal framework and working in partnership with Indigenous peoples, we have taken a number of steps to further reflect the UN Declaration in Canada.
 These include federal laws that protect and promote Indigenous languages, Indigenous child and family services, and Indigenous participation in environmental impact assessments.
-Implementing the Declaration is generational work.
-The United Nations Declaration on the Rights of Indigenous Peoples Act will help advance the implementation of the Declaration as a roadmap for reconciliation in Canada, building on steps the federal government has already taken in consultation and cooperation with Indigenous peoples.
+Implementing the UN Declaration is generational work.
+The United Nations Declaration on the Rights of Indigenous Peoples Act will help advance the implementation of the UN Declaration as a roadmap for reconciliation in Canada, building on steps the federal government has already taken in consultation and cooperation with Indigenous peoples.

-The Declaration in action
+The UN Declaration in action

-The Declaration affirms that the human rights of Indigenous peoples matter.
-Together, First Nations, Inuit and Métis and the Government of Canada are already working to implement the Declaration – to put it into action.
-While the United Nations Declaration on the Rights of Indigenous Peoples Act creates a lasting framework to advance federal implementation of the Declaration in collaboration with Indigenous peoples, there are already initiatives underway that are guided by the spirit of the Declaration.
+The UN Declaration affirms that the human rights of Indigenous peoples matter.
+Together, First Nations, Inuit and Métis and the Government of Canada are already working to implement the UN Declaration – to put it into action.
+While the United Nations Declaration on the Rights of Indigenous Peoples Act creates a lasting framework to advance federal implementation of the UN Declaration in collaboration with Indigenous peoples, there are already initiatives underway that are guided by the spirit of the UN Declaration.

-Simply put, the Declaration affirms that the human rights of Indigenous peoples matter.
-Together, First Nations, Inuit and Métis and the Government of Canada are already working to implement the Declaration – to put it into action.
-While the United Nations Declaration on the rights of Indigenous Peoples Act creates a lasting framework to advance federal implementation of the Declaration in collaboration with Indigenous peoples, there are already initiatives underway that are guided by the spirit of the Declaration.
+Simply put, the UN Declaration affirms that the human rights of Indigenous peoples matter.
+Together, First Nations, Inuit and Métis and the Government of Canada are already working to implement the UN Declaration – to put it into action.
+While the United Nations Declaration on the rights of Indigenous Peoples Act creates a lasting framework to advance federal implementation of the UN Declaration in collaboration with Indigenous peoples, there are already initiatives underway that are guided by the spirit of the UN Declaration.

-View all Declaration in Action articles
+View all UN Declaration in action stories

 In 2007, the United Nations adopted the United Nations Declaration on the Rights of Indigenous Peoples.
-In 2016, the Government of Canada fully endorsed the Declaration.
+In 2016, the Government of Canada fully endorsed the UN Declaration.

 Since then, Canada has taken a range of important measures that contribute to renewed and respectful Crown-Indigenous relationships, in partnership with First Nations, Inuit and Metis.
-For example, as of November 2021, nine federal laws make specific reference to the Declaration.
-These measures and others listed below contribute to the ongoing implementation of the Declaration in Canada.
+For example, as of November 2021, nine federal laws make specific reference to the UN Declaration.
+These measures and others listed below contribute to the ongoing implementation of the UN Declaration in Canada.

 The passage of the United Nations Declaration on the Rights of Indigenous Peoples Act (the Act) is an important step to ongoing reconciliation with Indigenous peoples.
-Most importantly, the Act highlights the importance of ensuring that all federal laws are consistent with the Declaration.
+Most importantly, the Act highlights the importance of ensuring that all federal laws are consistent with the UN Declaration.

 Timeline